Leave a comment

 “I beg you to forgive me, for I meant no harm,” he pleaded.

-“No excuse!” answered the Beast.
+“No excuse!”
+Answered the Beast.
 “She must come willingly.
 Go home.
 I give you a month to see if one of your daughters will save you.
 If none of them is willing to come to me, you must come back alone.
-And do not think that you can hide from me, for if you do not keep your word I will come and fetch you!”
+Do not think that you can hide from me, for if you do not keep your word I will come and fetch you!”

 The poor merchant, more dead than alive, went to the stable where his horse was ready for his journey.
 It carried him off so swiftly that in an instant he had lost sight of the palace, and he was still wrapped in gloomy thoughts when it stopped before the door of his house.